You are here

 Know When to Visit Maui

 Maui’s high season typically falls between November and March.
 This is when you can expect the highest rates and largest crowds.
-If you decide to book during peak season, book your vacation rental accommodations early.
-If you plan on having a rental car, you should also book well in advance as car rentals can be limited.
+If you decide to book during peak season, book your Maui vacation rental accommodations early.
+If you plan on having a rental car, you should also book well in advance as they can be limited.

 Off-season is typically spring and fall, with lower fares and fewer crowds expected.
-Take your pick of accommodations and benefit from the less crowded time period on the island.
-Plus, the island’s rainy season is typically during the winter months so visitors in the spring and fall can benefit from sunnier weather.
+Take your pick of accommodations and benefit from the less crowded time on the island.
+Plus, the island’s rainy season is typically during the winter months so visitors in the spring and fall will likely enjoy sunnier weather.

 Maui’s Whale Watching Season

-If whale watching is a top priority for your Maui itinerary, book a trip during whale watching season.
-Peak whale watching* season lies between the months of mid-January and March.
+If whale watching is a top priority for your Maui itinerary, book your travel from mid-January through March.
 Visitors can view whales breaching from the ocean or even go out on a whale-watching excursion with a local company.
 If the whales are close enough, you may even be able to hear them sing as you dive under the water or snorkel!
 Whale watching season is truly a magical time to visit the island!